ericramos1980/energi/doc/build-windows.md

   * Accept the license
   * Create a new UNIX user account (this is a separate account from your Windows account)

-After the bash shell is active, you can follow the instructions below for Windows 64-bit Cross-compilation.
+After the bash shell is active, you can follow the instructions below, starting with the "Cross-compilation" section.
+Compiling the 64-bit version is recommended but it is possible to compile the 32-bit version.

 ## Cross-compilation